mjwelchphd/GalaxyRevisited/README.md

 ![](Resources/images/aws/logged-into-ec2-instance.png)

 And we're in!
-Just to see if it's _really_ working, we'll create a test file.
+Just to see if it's working, we'll create a test file.

 ![](Resources/images/aws/create-a-test-file.png)